- Home

 Prepare for Pandemic & Other Possible Emergencies

-The Emergency Operations Plan (EOP) is intended to assist key city officials and emergency organizations to carry out their responsibilities for the protection of life and property under a wide range of emergency conditions.
-The EOP has been adopted by the City Council and is required by law to be updated every 2 years.
+The Emergency Operations Plan (EOP) is intended to assist key City officials and emergency organizations to carry out their responsibilities for the protection of life and property under a wide range of emergency conditions.
+The EOP has been adopted by the City Council and is required by law to be updated every two (2) years.

-Police personnel have worked with state and county groups to integrate Inver Grove Heights' plan with other levels of government so all agencies can prepare and respond better in case of an emergency.
-The city is also developing plans for how it would continue essential services in the event of a pandemic or any other incident.
+Police personnel have worked with state and county groups to integrate the Inver Grove Heights plan with other levels of government so all agencies can prepare and respond better in case of an emergency.
+The City is also developing plans for how it would continue essential services in the event of a pandemic or any other incident.

 Emergency plans provide a template for integrating and coordinating resources during and after an emergency.
 The process of updating an emergency plan leaves government better able to respond in an emergency because it requires that officials identify vulnerabilities, inventory resources, outline responsibilities and coordinate communication.